 It was once an archipelago which consisted of 7 islands

-Most tourists don’t know that Mumbai once consisted of seven islands.
-That’s why you hear some people refer to the city as the ‘Isle of Bombay’.
+Speaking of facts about Mumbai most people don’t know, do you know that Mumbai consisted of seven islands once upon a time?
+That’s why you hear some people refer to the city as the ’Isle of Bombay’.
 The city’s islands were merged by the British authorities in what was one of the most ambitious landfill projects of the 19th century.
 Soon afterward, Bombay got a very active port and became one of the world’s biggest port cities.

 Flamingos come to visit every year